Seventh Ward Chicks: History

 The Chicks tied the game, 6–6.
 A recap by The Evening Journal wrote, "Seventh Ward and St. Mary battled to a single touchdown draw, 6-6, in Saturday's Wilmington Football Association game at Fourth and Church streets.
 Both teams fought hard for the victory and provided the large crowd of fans with a better brand of football than they exhibited in their previous games.
 The Cast climbed to a lead in the opening period, when they rushed over for a touchdown, but missed the try for the extra point.
 This looked like it might be the margin of advantage for the Chicks when the evened the count on a brilliantly executed forward, but the Forty Acreites also failed in the attempt for the extra point.
 Fumbles ruined two apparent chances for the Saints to score in the second and third quarters."

 They spent the following weeks on bye, before losing 6–18 against Parkside in early-November.
 The Morning News reported, "Seventh Ward was easy for Parkside on Saturday in an Association League game, the East Side eleven winning easily 18 to 6.
 Parkside made seven first downs after receiving the kick-off at the opening of the game, only to loss the ball with half a yard to go for another first down on the 10-yard line.
 But the East Siders were not to be denied a score, for Loose intercepted a forward pass, and with almost perfect interference ran forty yards for the first touchdown.
-At the beginning of the second quarter teriffic line plunges by McCulllon, Loose and Volkman scored another for the Black and White.
+At the beginning of the second quarter terrific line plunges by McCulllon, Loose and Volkman scored another for the Black and White.
 Seventh Ward introduced a colored player into Wilmington football circles.
 Perry by name, and from advanced reports he was heralded as another West, but he failed to show anything startling, although he did take the ball over for the West Side team from the 8-yard line, where it was brought by Seventh Ward, due to a forward pass."
 The Chicks lost their final game against the Defiance Bulldogs, 0–78 in what was called a "local football record".

 The Chicks folded following the season.